danelahman/haskell-coop/README.md

 ## Entry points

-There are two main entry points to the library:
+There are two main entry points to the <span style="font-variant:small-caps;">Haskell-Coop</span> library:

 - `src/Control/Runner.hs` that implements a restricted form of effectful runners (without exceptions and signals).
 - `src/Control/SignalRunner.hs` that implements the general form of effectful runners (with exceptions and signals).